Zziwei/Zziwei.github.io/_posts/2018-02-21-kbeznak-parmatonic.md

 * content
 {:toc}

 This article is for the homework for CSCE670.
+My NetID is zhuziwei.

 ## kbeznak parmatonic